Sonic Heroes: Gameplay

 Teams contain three character types: Speed (such as Sonic), Flight (such as Tails), and Power (such as Knuckles), which the player toggles between.
 Speed characters can perform attacks that allow them to lock onto enemies and objects, dash across lines of rings, and can form whirlwinds to climb up poles.
 Flight characters can temporarily fly and attack airborne enemies, while Power characters can break through objects and glide on gusts of air.
-By acquiring certain items or enemies, characters can level up, becoming more efficient when fighting enemies.
+By acquiring certain items or enemies, characters can level up, becoming more efficient when fighting enemies, though these level up items are lost if the player loses a life.

 By collecting keys hidden within levels and reaching the end of a level without getting hit, players can enter special stages.
 In special stages, players dash across a tube, collecting spheres containing boost power while avoiding obstacles.
 There are two types of special stages: Bonus Challenge and Emerald Challenge.
 Bonus Challenges are optional and award the player with extra lives.
 Emerald Challenges task the player with catching a Chaos Emerald before it disappears.

 If players collect all seven Emeralds and clear each story, an additional Last Story is unlocked.
 The Last Story reveals the plot was orchestrated by Metal Sonic, Eggman's top enforcer and a robotic copy of Sonic, in an effort to destroy his namesake.
 Outside the main game, players can unlock promotional trailers to view and music to listen to.
 The game also features a split screen multiplayer mode, in which two players can race or battle.
 Challenges in the multiplayer mode include kart racing and collecting as many rings as possible.